 No. Success in hypnosis depends as much on you as the client as it does with me as the hypnotist.
 This means that if you have the desire to be successful, you can be.
 But, I can’t control what you do when you leave my office.

 Ten equals extremely motivated.
-And I ask them to be honest with themselves – the number has to be true to them.
+And I ask you to be honest with yourself – the number has to be true to you.

 The higher that number is, the better the chances for success.
 I prefer not to work with people who rate their motivation 8 or lower.

 Will I be unaware of what is happening?

 Absolutely not!
 When you are in hypnosis, you will be aware of what is going on around you.

 Getting “stuck” in hypnosis is a myth.
 You are in complete control in hypnosis.
 As a result, if you want to emerge at any time, you can.

 Hypnosis works when you focus on my voice.
 This means that if I left the room or stopped talking to you for an extended period of time, you would emerge on your own.